efren-palacios/duellinks/_posts/content/events/2018/03/2018-03-05-syrus-truesdale-roaming-event.md

 | Achieve 3 No Damage wins in Duels against Syrus Truesdale using Jaden Yuki | {Supercharge} |

 ### Farm Decks
-We will update once we divise the best farm decks to get you the highest Duel Assessment - check back soon!!
+We will update once we divise the best farm decks to get you the highest Duel Assessment - check back soon!

 ### Regarding the Event
 - Syrus Truesdale will only appear in Duel World (GX) - not in DM!